Keibert Ruiz Player Props: Nationals vs. Giants

 Keibert Ruiz At The Plate

+- In 12.5% of his games this season, he has hit a home run, and 3.3% of his trips to the dish.

-- Ruiz has driven in a run in 27 games this year (34.2%), including eight games with more than one RBI (10.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Ruiz has driven home a run in 28 games this year (35.0%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.